mupfdev/GameComms/README.md

 GameComms is a connectivity library specialised for multidevice games programming on the Series 60 platform to connect up to four devices via Bluetooth.
 GameComms was part of the proprietary Nokia N-Gage SDK and was used in 42 of a total of 55 games.

-This project is an attempt to create drop-in replacements of the 10 different versions that were included in the official games.
+This project is an attempt to reverse engineer the GameComms library and create versions that can be used as drop-in replacements for the 10 different versions. that were included in the official games.

 The primary idea is to send the data handled by GameComms serially to a WiFi-enabled microcontroller or a modern PC, for example, in order to connect several devices via the Internet.

+The project is hosted on [GitHub](https://github.com/mupfdev/GameComms).

 # Versions